Best Kids' Christmas Movies to Watch This Holiday Season

 For more things to do with kids this holiday season, check out our guide to Christmas Activities and Holiday Fun for Kids.

 Filled with positive messages that focus on the religious story of Christmas, this 25-minute TV flick is perfect for the youngest celebrants in your home.
 Charlie Brown is sad that people have made Christmas too commercial.
 So, when Lucy asks him to direct the holiday pageant, Charlie Brown seizes the opportunity.

 Go on a magical adventure with a boy and a snowman in The Snowman.
 Photo courtesy of Snowman Enterprises

-Yes, Virginia.
-There IS a Santa Claus!”
+"Yes, Virginia.
+There is a Santa Claus!”
 When an 8-year-old little girl goes on a quest to prove Santa’s existence, she is inspired by small acts of kindness from the most unlikely of places.
 Kids will delight in the 2009 version of this animated Christmas movie voiced by the likes of Neil Patrick Harris, Jennifer Love Hewitt, and Bea Miller.